 · at least 12 days when combusted coke oven gas exceeded hydrogen sulfide limits.

 The U.S. Environmental Protection Agency (USEPA) describes coke oven emissions as “among the most toxic of all air pollutants” Emissions from coke plants include benzene and other carcinogens, hydrogen sulfide, and significant quantities of particulate matter, nitrogen oxides, and sulfur dioxide.
 The violations at Shenango result in increased emissions of these harmful pollutants.
-Preventing future violations at this facility is particularly important given its location: The facility is less than one mile from the densely populated communities of Ben Avon, Avalon, Bellevue, and Emsworth and less than five miles from Point State Park.
+Preventing future air quality violations at this facility is particularly important given its location: The facility is less than one mile from the densely populated communities of Ben Avon, Avalon, Bellevue, and Emsworth and less than five miles from Point State Park.